 - Does support come at a cost?

-Have you come across other challenges in creating a WordPress membership site?
+Have you come across other challenges in creating a WordPress membership website?
 Speak up the comments; we’d love to hear from you.